rocky-linux/documentation/docs/desktop/gnome/flatpak.md

     Installation complete.
     ```

-8. From the "Activities" menu, you will now be able to search for and run OBS Studio.
+8. From the "Activities" menu, you can now search for and run OBS Studio.

 ## Listing packages